xlthor/gendb/README.md

 * define projects, releases, databases, tables and columns outside of the database in a declarative way
 * generate DDL to create and seed the database
 * generate DDLs to migrate an existing database from one release to another release  forth and back.
+* automatically populate tables with any seed data (and generate seed data templates)
 * import structure of a database from an existing database automatically

 # Why GenDB?